-Chances are that warring nations will engage in skirmishes or talks before pulling out their big guns.
+Chances are that warring nations will engage in failed talks that lead to displays of force and light skirmishes such as air raids, ground battles, covert operations before pulling out their big guns.
 A deteriorating political situation, conflicting sides and a terrorist group announcing war will be your nuclear attack indicators.

 Coordinate a plan with your loved ones on what you should all do and where you need to go if it happens.
 Stock Up On Potassium Iodide.
 These pills help against radiation and the resulting cancer that you can get if you’re exposed to fallout particles.
 Protect your thyroid from radiation and keep a box of it at home, in your car or in your bug out bag.
 Read up on what brands are approved by the FDA and the appropriate dosing.

 Keep Clean Water and Food Inside Your Shelter.
 The food and water supply should last for at least 2 weeks.
 Keep a radio and plenty of batteries.
 Bath, hygiene supplies and a set of fresh clothes should be stored as well.
 A Medical Kit.
 A first-aid kit, a first aid manual and common medical supplies should be kept on your shelter.